 This week for our HOT TOPIC we take a look back at some of the greatest National hunt Horses that ever lived and we sit and chat with 3 of our Tipsters this week.
-The Snout, The Jumps Punter and The Tower – 3 National Hunt Specialists, talk all things legends!
+The Jumps Punter and The Tower – 3 National Hunt Specialists, talk all things legends!

 Cheltenham is getting ever closer and this list of superstars have lit the place up in their own magical careers.
 Let’s sit down and relive some of the greatest.

 The Tower – Ask many racing fans who they set their watch by and DENMAN would be the answer.
 Not by coincidence he was named ‘The Tank’ for his remorseless ability to grind opposition into the ground and run all the way to the line.
 His battles with Kauto Star were legendary and were it not for Kauto, who’s to say how many Gold Cups DENMAN would have won?
 For Paul Nicholls, having both horses in his yard was like the gift of a lifetime.
 His crowning glory came in a race that still makes the hairs on the back of my neck stand up as I type these very sentences.

 The 2008 Gold Cup at Cheltenham was the classic battle between Kauto and Denmen, with the latter coming out on top.
 His relentless jumping style (he often showed little respect for his fences) marked him out as a horse the others simply had to get out the way of.
 When The tank was coming through, it was best to let him do his work.
 Sam Thomas was able to enjoy his own career highlight aboard the winner that day, and Denman was a horse that thrilled so many – both inside and outside the game.
 His victory off top weight in the 2009 Hennessy was another standout performance, defying all the odds to score.
 He was a horse who, even in defeat, lost nothing and truly helped to define racing for a generation.